 - Career Placement Opportunities

-Students with 95% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a $250 book scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM and are receiving over $1,500 in other aid.
-Students not receiving over $1,500 in other aid may receive up to a $1,500 tuition/fee scholarship instead of the $250 book scholarship.
+Students with 95% attendance level in grades 9 - 12: The School Counts Scholarship is a $1,500 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts criteria to attend UACCM.
+Students receiving $1,500 in other aid may receive a $250 book scholarship for the fall and spring semester if renewal criteria is met.

-Students with 90% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a $250 book scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM and are receiving over $1,000 in other aid.
-Students not receiving over $1,000 in other aid may receive up to a $1,000 tuition/fee scholarship instead of the $250 book scholarship.
+Students with 90% attendance level in grades 9 - 12: The School Counts Scholarship is a $1,000 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts criteria to attend UACCM.
+Students receiving $1,000 in other aid may receive a $250 book scholarship for the fall and spring semester if renewal criteria is met.

 Students must enroll full-time to receive the scholarship.
 (The tuition/fee scholarship and book scholarship cannot be combined.)
+UACCM must receive notification from the students high school that indicates they are a School Counts Completer.
 This scholarship may be expanded depending on the availability of funds.
 Contact the UACCM Financial Aid Office for details.
+No application necessary.

 Fayetteville Shale Scholarship Fund (FSSF) Angler's Scholarship